How to Become a Cosmetology Sales Representative

 Find out how to become a cosmetology sales representative.
 Research the education and training requirements, and learn about the experience you need to advance your career in cosmetology sales.

-Cosmetology sales representatives, who work for beauty supply manufacturers and distributors, are responsible for selling beauty products and educating clients, such as salons, about product features and benefits.
+Cosmetology sales representatives who work for beauty supply manufacturers and distributors are responsible for selling beauty products and educating clients about product features and benefits.
 They may also demonstrate how beauty products should be used.
 Cosmetology sales representatives are often responsible for promotional efforts and may have to attend trade shows to both showcase products and keep current with the rest of the industry.
+Work in sales is often competitive, and representatives may be urged to meet sales quotas.

 The following table contains the main requirements that employers listed in Monster.com and CareerBuilder.com job postings for cosmetology sales representatives in December 2012: